abitmore/QTradeX-Algo-Trading-SDK/README.md

 ## ⚡️ TL;DR
 **QTradeX** is a lightning-fast Python framework for designing, backtesting, and deploying algorithmic trading bots, built for **crypto markets** with support for **100+ exchanges**, **AI-driven optimization**, and **blazing-fast vectorized execution**.

+Like what we're doing?
+Give us a ⭐!

 ---